 7. Thomas the Train Advent Calendar – MINIS

 Calling all Thomas the Train aficionados.
 This set comes with 24 engines and some special edition trains.
 Pretty cute for kids that are into Thomas and Friends, and also great that it can be used for other train play.
 Note however, that this is part of their minis collection so it doesn’t work on regular wooden train sets, which I didn’t realize at first!
 Amazon $38

 8. Peppa Pig Advent Calendar

-Note: this advent calendar is the same as 2020!
+After a few years of the same calendar, there’s a new Peppa Pig Advent Calendar for 2022.
 I know of a couple little friends who would be super excited for this Peppa Pig advent calendar.
 Pretty cute musical, skateboard, bike etc accessories that come with this one.
 I like that it’s holiday themed, but not just for Christmas play.
-Amazon $30
+Amazon $34, (Older One $30)

 Non-Toy Ideas: Activities, Art, and more

 We have no shortage of gift ideas for our toddler.
 And with a birthday closer to Christmas, it can feel like there are just too many new things in the fall already.
 So I really like these activity and art based calendar ideas as an alternative to toy based advent calendar.
 Especially since kids already get so many little toys as stocking stuffers.